TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 `Grade difficulty scaling`: Additive difficulties depending on moon risk/grade.

 `Scale by weather type?`: Scale by weather type?

+`Scale by Heat?`: Scale by Heat?

+`Heat difficulty additive`: Added every day for visiting a moon.

+`Heat difficulty decrement`: Subtracted every day on moons not visited.

+`Heat dampening factor`: Used in calculations.
+Higher value numbers retain a value closer to the original value.

+`Heat multiplier (Difficulty)`: Used in calculations involving active difficulty.
+Higher value multiply the value faster.

+`Heat multiplier (Non-Difficulty)`: Used in calculations not involving the current difficulty number itself (Enemy powers, etc).
+Higher value multiply the value faster.

+`Starting Heat`: The heat every moon starts with on its first day.

+`Heat max cap`: The heat will never exceed this value.

+`Force events at max heat?`: Enable forcing certain events from a list if the heat max cap is reached.

+`Events to fore at max heat`: The events that will be forced if max heat is reached.

+`Heat affects what properties`: The properties that can be affected by the heat mechanic.

 `None weather difficulty?`: Difficulty added if none weather.